schlothauer-wauer/DJsonSchema/README.md

 ## Compilation/Contribution

-These are the steps if you want to compile the project for own purposes or if you like to contribute to this project.
+These are the steps if you want to compile the project for your own purposes or if you like to contribute to this project.

 ### Clone

 `git clone --recursive https://github.com/schlothauer-wauer/DJsonSchema.git`

-The `recursive` parameter is required to clone/update also the `src/dmustache` *submodule* (SynMustache).
+The `recursive` parameter is required to clone/update also the *submodule* `src/dmustache` (SynMustache).
 Alternatively you could run the following commands:

 ```
 git clone https://github.com/schlothauer-wauer/DJsonSchema.git